 Ready To Drink?

 With the exception of decaf, coffee is not ready to drink immediately after roasting.
 There needs to be a period of degassing and that period will vary from bean to bean.
 Some beans require more time to settle than others.
-Although each bean is unique, here are some general guidelines I use when roasting with a West Bend Poppery.
-Note that the recommendations below are not for peak time, but for earliest time to drink.
+Although each bean is unique, I have generally found that 1-3 days is enough rest before brewing.
+Not for peak brewing time, but for the earliest time to drink.
+Dark roasts and decaf will be ready sooner than light roasts.

 Roasting coffee at home is highly rewarding.
-One of the benefits of learning to roast with a West Bend Poppery is that unlike many of today’s counter top roasters, which are extremely loud, this roaster allows you to hear the roast.
-It’s quiet nature puts your auditory focus on the roast and not the engine doing the roast.
+One of the benefits of learning to roast with a West Bend Poppery is that unlike many of today’s countertop roasters, which are extremely loud, this roaster allows you to hear the roast.
+The quiet nature of the Poppery puts your auditory focus on the roast and not the engine doing the roast.
 And finally, the Poppery allows the home roaster to make some delicious coffee for a very little initial investment.

 Roast Your Own – Our original popper article uses the Poppery 2, but the rules are basically the same.

-Why Home Roast? – In the event you didn’t know.
+Why Home Roast Coffee? – In the event, you didn’t know.

 Popper Roasting Tips – Some tips that apply to popcorn popper roasting in general.